 The key non-economic assumptions underlying technical provisions have been updated with reference to UL's recent experience and available industry data.
-This includes updating the termination rate assumptions for Group Income Protection business to reflect emerging experience by claim durations and incapacity groups, resetting loss ratio assumptions for all Group policies to reflect our best view of the claim inception rates and for Group Income Protection policies in particular, the severity and duration of the claims.
-The longevity assumptions for our Group Dependent claims have also been updated to be based on the S3DFA / S3DMA industry tables, while continuing to use the industry CMI_2017 projection model for future mortality improvements.
+This includes updating the termination rate assumptions for GIP business to reflect emerging experience by claim durations and incapacity groups, resetting loss ratio assumptions for all Group policies to reflect our best view of the claim inception rates and for GIP policies in particular, the severity and duration of the claims.
+The IBNR assumptions for new claims for Group policies and Individual Income Protection and IBNR reopens, reinstatements and terminations for Group and Individual Income Protection were updated to reflect our best view of future experience.
+Lapse rates were updated to reflect our realistic expectations of experience up to the contract boundaries.
+Expense and inception rate assumptions were updated to reflect our best view of future experience.
+The longevity assumptions for our Group Dependent claims have also been updated to be based on the S3DFA / S3DMA industry tables, while using the industry CMI_2019 projection model for future mortality improvements.
+For all assumptions there was an expert judgement overlay to allow for the expected impact of the Covid-19 pandemic where it was felt appropriate.